FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: Author
   - Multiple: True
   - Description: Persons who worked on the dataset
-- __product__
+- __sample__
-  - Type: Product
+  - Type: Sample
   - Multiple: True
-  - Description: The product which was measured
+  - Description: The sample which was measured
 - __analysis__
   - Type: Analysis
   - Description: The method which is used to gain the data